|I heard you, people who wanted a less-sweet Barbarian. :)|

 Kaiya nodded, then studied the suspect’s face again.
-“You have the right to have an attorney present during our interview.”
+“Do you wish to have an attorney present during our meeting?”

 “Do you speak English?”

-No response.
-He gazed down at her breasts, then back up at her face.
-Kaiya felt a little warm, and tried to re-focus.
+Nothing.
+He glanced down at her breasts, then back up at her face.
+Kaiya felt a little warm, tried to re-focus.
 His peek at her boobs hadn’t been predatory.
 It was more like he was just very distracted by her breasts.
-She mentally cursed her shirt choice this morning as she tugged her jacket together, then folded her hands together on the table.
+She mentally cursed her shirt choice this morning, tugged her jacket together, then folded her hands together on the table.
 His gaze was drawn to her manicured blush-pink fingernails for a moment.

 He is totally checking me out.
-And sweet Lord, his eyes are gorgeous.
+And good lord, his eyes are gorgeous.
 They had a foreign, ancient look.
 She didn’t know why she wanted to describe his eyes with the word “ancient,” but there it was.
 It was as if he came from a very different, old-world culture.
 He seemed out of place here.
 Perhaps he was European?